 Gentle Movement Sets a Different Tone

-Movement early in the day doesn’t need to be intense to be helpful.
+Movement early in the day does not need to be intense to be helpful.

 Light activity — such as walking, stretching, or moving through daily tasks — often feels different than later exercise.
 Many people notice it helps ease stiffness and supports a smoother transition into the day.